LefanCheng/Insuragent/README.md

 ### Q: What if I need to split an issue into multiple issues?
 A: Create new issues and update the original issue to reference them in the Sub-Issues section.
 Update the original tasks to reflect the split.

-### Q: How to handle issues that span multiple milestones?
-A: Create a main story in the earlier milestone and link to implementation issues in subsequent milestones using the Dependencies section.

 ### Q: Should I delete completed issues?
 A: No, keep all issues for historical tracking.
 Use the status markers to indicate completion.

-### Q: How to handle recurring tasks?
-A: Create a template issue in the milestone and create new issues with incremented IDs for each occurrence.

 ## Contributing